The Emergency Services Show 2025: Shaping the Next Generation of Decontamination Solutions

 From the Show Floor to the Frontline: What’s Next for Our Decontamination Shelters?

-This event marked the conclusion of our trade show appearances for the year.
-It has been immensely rewarding to showcase our decontamination shelters directly to the professionals, gathering their feedback to help us become one of the leading decontamination shelter ranges on the market.
+ESS 2025 marked the conclusion of our trade show appearances for the year.
+It has been immensely rewarding to showcase our decontamination shelters directly to frontline professionals, gather their feedback, and continue advancing our shelters to preform for those we have built them for.

 If you missed us at the Emergency Services Show 2025, or want to learn more about our Mass Casualty Decontamination Shelter or the wider Decontamination Shelter range that made up our Decontamination Village, get in touch with our team by emailing info@icbrindle.com or calling +44 (0)1202 657814.